 Children need parents.
-To avoid toxic divorce fall out, children need both their parents to promote their children’s best interests.
-Best is stability, as much as possible, plus continuing, consistent and frequent contact with both mom and dad.
+To avoid divorce toxicity, children need both parents to promote their children’s best interests.
+Stability, as much as possible, certainty, plus continuing, consistent and frequent contact with both mom and dad are almost always best.

-Divorce mediators can help you define the arrangements that will benefit them.
+Divorce mediators can help you define the arrangements that will benefit your children.
 A divorce coach or a child specialist can also assist you to be the most nurturing parents you can even though no longer married.

 Long Distance and Local Co-Parenting